 The folktales, fairy tales and myths of our ancestors are the building blocks for every story that has been told since, and in many ways, for our identities and our understanding of the world and one another.
 This storytelling course for beginners – and those returning to the craft – is a chance to learn how to prepare and perform traditional stories in the company of two of Britain’s leading exponents of the artform.
 Participants will leave the course immersed in the practice and the history of the spoken word story that has arguably defined cultures and people since before any other art form, and of course having heard and told surprising, funny, shocking and warm stories.

 Hugh Lupton has been a central figure in the British storytelling revival for 30 years.
 Storytelling is in his blood – he’s the great-nephew of Arthur Ransome.
-Hugh tells myths, legends and folktales from many cultures but his particular passion is for the hidden layers of the British landscape and the stories and ballads that give them voice.
-He has written many collections of folktales and a novel, The Ballad of John Clare.
-His second novel The Assembly of the Severed Head, which is about the moment the Mabinogion was set down on the page, will be published in 2018. www.hughlupton.com
+Hugh tells myths, legends and folktales from many cultures, but his particular passion is for the hidden layers of the British landscape and the stories and ballads that give them voice.
+He has written many collections of folktales and two novels: The Ballad of John Clare(Dedalus, 2012) and The Assembly of the Severed Head (Propolis, 2018), which tells the story of the making of The Mabinogi.